Hareem-E-Sahar/eseval_online/README.md

 ## Step 1: Clone the Repo
 The repository contains several important directories:
 - **JITLine**: Contains source code used to conduct batched evaluation of the baseline approach.
 - **cabral_dataset**: Includes the dataset of Cabral et al., now with commit IDs added to the original data.
+Also contains a script to extract source code changes of each commit and save as json files.
 - **eseval_timewise**: Contains code and results for the online evaluation of IRJIT.
 - **eseval_timewise_batched**: Has code and results for the batched evaluation of IRJIT, including line-level evaluation code found in the `linelevel_code` directory.
 - **linelevel_data**: Features line-level data and code used to extract this data.